Samantha Gibb’s Armadillo Pushchair Review

 Why did we choose the Armadillo?

 We already have the Ocarro pushchair but needed a more lightweight option to use for airport travel.
 We flew up to Victoria Falls which meant four flights in two weeks, yes, with a seven-month-old!
 As well as plenty of sightseeing.
-It needed to be easy and quick to assemble and have a lay-flat option for when Gabriel had an afternoon snooze while we were more than likely to be out in a restaurant.
+It needed to be easy and quick to assemble and have a lie-back option for when Gabriel had an afternoon snooze while we were more than likely to be out in a restaurant.
 The Armadillo ticked all the boxes.
 It doesn’t fit in the hand luggage hold unlike some other foldable brands.
 However I wanted something a little bit more sturdy yet compact for all-terrain travel and to be of use when we got home.

 What’s the Armadillo like?

 The one-hand fold was great when we needed to pack it up at the aircraft door in a rush.
 It also took up minimal space in a car full of suitcases as the wheels come off with ease to give added space.
 It has a basket underneath which was really useful for the nappy bag, blanket and other supplies.
-The lay-flat was the main selling point for us and the hood can be pulled right over to give plenty of shade.
+The lie back position was the main selling point for us and the hood can be pulled right over to give plenty of shade.
 It also has mesh panels which kept him in nice and cool in the heat.
 I can’t even count how many times Gabriel slept in there during the day, it has plenty of room for him to stretch out.
 It also has a peek-a-boo window so I could check on him while he slept.

 It coped really well with the various terrains we encountered including the beach, a rocky wine farm, wet paths at Victoria Falls and a watering hole at an elephant sanctuary.
 You name it, the Armadillo coped with ease!